-As organizations that care deeply about the health and well-being of our nation's children, we write to thank you for providing \$13 million in funding for the Pediatric Mental Health Care Access Program at the Health Resources and Services Administration (HRSA) in the Fiscal Year (FY) 2023 omnibus bill and to request \$13 million for the program in the FY24 Labor, HHS, Education (LHHS) appropriations bill.
-Thanks to funding from Congress, 48 states, D.C., tribal organizations, and territories have received a grant from HRSA to enhance access to mental health care for their patients.
-And the need couldn't be more urgent.
+As organizations that care deeply about the health and well-being of our nation's children, we write to thank you for providing \$13 million in funding for the Pediatric Mental Health Care Access (PMHCA) Program at the Health Resources and Services Administration (HRSA) in Fiscal Year (FY) 2024 and to request \$13 million for the program in the FY25 Labor, HHS, Education (LHHS) appropriations bill.
+Thanks to funding from Congress and annual grants distributed by HRSA, there are PMHCA programs in 49 states, D.C., and several U.S. territories and tribal nations.
+These programs enhance access to mental health care for their patients, and the need couldn't be more urgent.

-Emotional and behavioral health challenges were at a crisis point before the COVID-19 pandemic, and the public health emergency has acutely exacerbated these challenges, prompting the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry, and Children's Hospital Association to declare a national emergency in child mental health-a call echoed by over 40 other organizations.
+Emotional and behavioral health challenges were at a crisis point before the COVID-19 pandemic, and the public health emergency acutely exacerbated these challenges, prompting the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry, and Children's Hospital Association to declare a national emergency in child mental health in 2021-a call echoed by over 140 other organizations.

-Suicide is the second leading cause of death for youth ages 10-18 in the United States.
-In 2021, 42% of high school students reported feeling persistently sad or hopeless, and 29% reported experiencing poor mental health.
-Additionally, 20.1% of youth ages 12 - 17 had a major depressive episode in the past year, compared to only 15.7% of youth in 2019.
-The CDC also found a more than 50% increase in suspected suicide attempt ED visits among girls ages 12-17 in early 2021 as compared to the same period in 2019.
-Behavioral health clinicians have reported over the last several years that children and adolescents are increasingly "boarding" in emergency departments for days because they do not have sufficient supports and services.
+Suicide is the second leading cause of death for youth ages 10-18 in the United States.i In 2021, 42% of high school students reported feeling persistently sad or hopeless, and 29% reported experiencing poor mental health.ii Additionally, 20.1% of youth ages 12 - 17 had a major depressive episode in the past year, compared to only 15.7% of youth in 2019.iii The CDC also found a more than 50% increase in suspected suicide attempt ED visits among girls ages 12-17 in early 2021 as compared to the same period in 2019.iv Behavioral health clinicians have reported over the last several years that children and adolescents are increasingly "boarding" in emergency departments for days because they do not have sufficient supports and services.

-The Pediatric Mental Health Care Access Program supports pediatric primary care practices with telehealth consultation by child mental health teams, thereby increasing access to mental health services for children and enhancing the capacity of pediatric primary care to screen, treat, and refer children with mental health concerns.
+The PMHCA Program supports pediatric primary care practices with telehealth consultation by child mental health teams, thereby increasing access to mental health services for children and enhancing the capacity of pediatric primary care to screen, treat, and refer children with mental health concerns.
 Integrating mental health and primary care has been shown to substantially expand access to mental health care, improve health and functional outcomes, increase satisfaction with care, and achieve cost savings.
 Expanding the capacity of pediatric primary care providers to deliver behavioral health through mental and behavioral health consultation programs is one way to maximize a limited subspecialty workforce and to help ensure more children with emerging or diagnosed mental health disorders receive early and continuous treatment.

-The HRSA Pediatric Mental Health Care Access Program is an effective investment in enhancing mental health care for children.
+The HRSA PMHCA Program is an effective investment in enhancing mental health care for children.
 A RAND study found that 12.3% of children in states with programs such as the ones funded under this HRSA program had received behavioral health services while only 9.5% of children in states without such programs received these services.
 The study's authors concluded that federal investments to substantially expand child psychiatric telephone consultation programs could significantly increase the number of children receiving mental health services.
 Programs funded by HRSA have increased pediatric provider capacity to screen, refer, or treat children's mental health, increased screening, incorporated health equity, and supported quality improvement.
 According to data from HRSA funded programs, 61% of participating providers report screening more patients in their practices and 60% of providers agreed that more of their patients received needed treatment for a behavioral health condition as a result of participating in the program.